 This program model is the result of a planning process initiated in 2011 by the Oklahoma Community Health Task Force, a collaborative working group of community stakeholders deeply committed to identifying service gaps and finding solutions to give every Oklahoman access to healthcare.

 Care Connection coordinates of diagnostic testing, specialty consults, and surgical care for low-income (not above 200% FPL), uninsured patients of HAU partner safety-net clinics in Oklahoma County.
 Safety-net clinics include free/charitable clinics and federally qualified health centers, also called community health centers, that have a memorandum of understanding with HAU.
 This agreement specifies appropriate screening of clinic patients, establishes standards of clinic governance and operations, and outlines referral protocols.

 HAU staff, including a physician medical director, nurses and bilingual referral coordinator, work diligently to ensure the medical necessity of each referral request and to provide access to needed services in a timely manner.
 This process values the needs of the patient and the commitment of physicians, hospitals and other entities that are donating their services.
 In 2013, 2,771 patients were assisted.

 Core strengths of the Care Connection program include the close working relationships developed with safety-net clinics, the tremendous value of donated health care services, and the professionalism of HAU staff and volunteers.

-HAU continues to expand resources to address unmet needs by the target population.
-This includes recruitment of additional physician specialists, diagnostic imaging, and hospital services.
+HAU continues to expand resources to address the unmet needs of the target population.
+This includes the recruitment of additional physician specialists, diagnostic imaging, and hospital services.